Roska341/airbnb-case-study/README.md

 ## Notes

-- This is a **prototype** built for an interview case study.
+- This is a **prototype**.
 Auth uses a credentials provider (email-only, no password) for easy demo access.
 - AI features require a valid `ANTHROPIC_API_KEY`.
 Without it, the agenda builder falls back to pre-built mock agendas.
-- The database is SQLite (file-based) -- no external database server needed.
+- The database is SQLite (file-based) no external database server needed.